haquefardeen/awesome-dot/README.md

 # awesome-dot.com
-#### Awesome Dot is a list that curates the best resources, projects and learning around the Dotsama ecosystem.
+#### Awesome Dot is a list that curates the best resources, projects, and learning around the Dotsama ecosystem.

  <img width="100%" src="https://imgur.com/UnjfTXa.jpg"> </a>